pizzajsdev/dragswag/README.md

 If `move` is false or not defined, the draggable component is cloned to the overlay layer, and the original component is shown as is.

-Also, it’s important to note that the original component will not receive prop updates during the drag interaction — they are all applied to the dragging component.
+Also, it's important to note that the original component will not receive prop updates during the drag interaction — they are all applied to the dragging component.

 `move` is ignored when the `placeholder` option is specified.